ermiasgelaye/Mental-Health-Predictor/README.md

 - - -

 ## Project Objectives
 ### Main Question of Interest

-* **To predict national suicide rates from the observed personal and macroeconomic mental health risk factors**
+This important health issue warrants further investigation.
+To predict national suicide rates from the observed personell and macroeconomic mental health risk factors, this project answers the following questions:

-* (**this is a maybe*) To build an APP, in which people could enter their own data in the GDP/population/etc. input fields about their town/city/country to see if a policy change could predict lower suicide rates e.g.) The GDP increased in my town by 20% this year, so the policy-makers wonder if the government's investment on the health sector also increased, will the suicide rate decrease next year?
+- What are the strongest predictors for suicide in different countries?
+Also, how to build machine learning models to study and predict our findings?
+- How socio-economic and demographic factors affect the country’s yearly suicide rates?
+- What causes the difference in suicide risks based on geographical location?

 ### Methodology & Objectives